mmcgov/mmg_data_science_handbook/mmg_datascience_notebook.md

 https://medium.com/@hjgraca/style-your-windows-terminal-and-wsl2-like-a-pro-9a2e1ad4c9d0<br>

 ### Setup new windows terminal
-Before we begin important to get the num multishell windows terminal whcih offers WSL, Powershell etc all in one place.
+Before we begin important to get the new multishell windows terminal whcih offers WSL, Powershell etc all in one place.
 We can add config colours etc to the settings json for each of our WSL dists as we go along to customise how each looks.
-The template json is setup for two different dists of wsl on one machine as an example setup.<br>
+The template json is setup for two different dists of wsl on one machine as an example setup.
+The template is in the setup folder in this repo.<br>

 Download new windows terminal from windows store and install<br>
 Open setting json from top menu and paste in attached json which has updated settings for tango dark etc<br> (https://gist.github.com/rkitover/bd9c93d56708f065797739d8ace8c864)